nishi2605/next_quantity_prediction/README.md

 This project was an end to end project that involved steps like data loading, data cleaning, data profiling, Exploratory Data Analysis(EDA), data preprocessing, model selection etc.

-Project was implemented by utilizing various Machine Learning Techniques such as different types of Regressors but later on we tried implementing this using LSTM Time- series analysis as well.
+This project was implemented by utilizing various Machine Learning Techniques such as different types of Regressors but later on implementation was done using LSTM Time- series analysis as well.